Intervention logic and indicators

 Result ("Number of organisations that increased their institutional capacity in the thematic field of the project by actively participating in cooperation activities across borders”)

-3. The organisation with increased institutional capacity and the type of increased institutional must first be documented in a survey (see annex to Fact Sheet 22) before to be reported in the indicator reporting module.
+An organisation with increased institutional capacity and the type(s) of capacity must first be documented in a survey (see annex to Fact Sheet 22) before being reported in the indicator reporting module.
+Since an organisation can only be counted once per project, regardless of its involvement in multiple activities or types of increased capacity, reporting of the result indicator should be timed accordingly.

 For more information about reporting on indicators in the Online Monitoring System please see the project guidance on indicator reporting here.